ZeroQI/Absolute-Series-Scanner/README.md

 </TBODY>
 </TABLE>

-Extras need the following at the end of the filename (hyphen important, no space afterwards) or in a folder:
+Movie libraries can have "Extra" in a specifically named folders or with the following at the end of the filename (hyphen important, no space afterwards):
 <ul><li>"Behind The Scenes" folder or "-behindthescenes" at the end of the filename
     <li>"Deleted Scenes" folder or "-deleted" at the end of the filename
     <li>"Featurettes" folder or "-featurette" at the end of the filename